This is an introductory programming course designed specifically for

 with ability to solve problems (and evaluate solutions) that LLMs get

-My honest hope is that you will come out of this course with the
+wrong.
+My honest hope is that you will come out of this course with

 employers.